moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 [RainbowKit](https://www.rainbowkit.com/docs/introduction){target=\_blank} is a React library that adds wallet connection capabilities to a dApp.
 It supports numerous wallets and enables features such as switching connection chains, ENS address resolution, and balance display out-of-the-box.
 RainbowKit offers customization options for all EVM-compatible chains, making it possible to connect wallets to an appchain easily.

-RainbowKit bundles together mulitple tools to simplify adding wallet connection to your dApp:
+RainbowKit bundles together multiple tools to simplify adding wallet connections to a dApp:

 - [Wagmi](https://wagmi.sh/){target=\_blank} - a React Hooks library for interacting with Ethereum accounts, wallets, contracts, transactions, signing, ENS, and more
 - [viem](https://viem.sh/){target=\_blank} - TypeScript interface which provides low-level stateless primitives for interacting with Ethereum
 - [WalletConnect](https://walletconnect.com/){target=\_blank} - adds encrypted connections and enhanced UX experiences like connecting a mobile wallet by scanning a QR code
 - [TanStack Query](https://tanstack.com/query/latest/docs/framework/react/overview){target=\_blank} - helps manage and update server state within the application

-This guide explains how to add RainbowKit to a dApp using the CLI, supporting Tanssi appchains,and some options for further customizing your integration.
+This guide explains how to add RainbowKit to a dApp using the CLI, supporting Tanssi appchains,and some options for further customizing the integration.

 ## Quick Start {: #quick-start }